Frequently Asked Questions

 Q: I am an international customer and want to accept inmate calls on an international telephone number.
 Is this allowed?
 How do I get set up?

 A: International accounts—where +011 must be dialed prior to entering a phone number—can be funded through Western Union or by wire transfer.
 Please contact our International Customer Service Department at AdvancePayInternational@GTL.net to verify if the facility you need to receive calls from offers International Calling.
-Visit our International Calling page for more details.

 Q: What if my call is cut off or disconnected?

-A: If your call is cut off or disconnected prematurely, less than 5 minutes after you were connected, you can contact Customer Support to request an investigation.
+A: If your call is cut off or disconnected prematurely, less than 5 minutes after you were connected, you can contact Customer Service to request an investigation.
 You will need to identify the date/time of the call as well as the facility and the inmate’s first and last name.

 There are NO refunds for calls that are cut off or disconnected prematurely, or for calls with poor voice quality, made to cell phones, or processed through any type of call forwarding service or a movable (nomadic) Internet-based telephone service (such as Google Voice or MagicJack).
 All other refund requests will be evaluated on a case-by-case basis.